-Join Paul F. Aubin for an in-depth discussion in this video Adding basic forms, part of Advanced Modeling in Revit Architecture.
+Join Paul F. Aubin for an in-depth discussion in this video Adding basic forms, part of Revit Architecture: Advanced Modeling.

 With all of our Reference Planes and levels in place, in this movie we will begin…massing out the basic building form.…In the previous chapter we looked at several ways that we can approach the…creation of forms, but we saw that in all approaches we use that single Create…Form button to generate the 3D forms.…In this movie, we will put those techniques to practice and rough out the overall…form of our museum building.…So here I am in a project file called Add Basic Forms, and it's just a version of…the one that we've been working on in the last few movies, and I'm going to use…Reference forms to create my forms with.…